-I don’t know what took me so long to just make it from scratch, myself!
-I usually have all the ingredients in my pantry, and I love that I don’t have to purchase a pre-boxed, shelf stable version (with some interesting ingredients) to prepare!
-AND… I can make it myself, with FRESH ingredients in just about the same time as the box mix!
-It’s simple.
-It’s delicious!
+I don’t know what took me so long to just make Spanish rice from scratch!
+Typically I have all the ingredients necessary, already in my pantry.
+I love that I don’t have to purchase a pre-boxed, shelf stable version (with some interesting ingredients) to prepare!

-Sure hope you’ll give this recipe a try as a filling side dish.
-I think you will like it, especially with some yummy tacos or enchiladas!
+Sure hope you’ll give this recipe for Spanish rice a try!
+They are a filling side dish.
+I think you will like them, especially served with some yummy tacos or enchiladas!
 Enjoy!

 Recipe Source: My brain, and my Mexican food hunger pangs.

 - 3/4 cup brown onion , finely chopped

 - 1/2 cup green pepper , chopped finely